 Where does our reclaimed oak Flooring come from?

-Our reclaimed oak floorboards come from Europe.
+Our reclaimed timber comes from Europe.
 They originate from the Balkans and most of the buildings that are deconstructed are situated on the Serbian Montenegro border.
 Virtually all the buildings that are reclaimed were agricultural buildings, some dwellings and others, grain stores and barns.

 Dressed oak still comes from reclaimed wood, however, the floor facing side has been cut to unearth a fresh oak face that has not been touched by sunlight or weathered from cleaning and such other treatment.